Centenary of UofG's first female law graduate and the UK’s first woman solicitor

-The School of Law team is Maria Fletcher; Seonaid Stevenson, research assistant, solicitor and University of Glasgow law graduate and Marie-Claire Boyle, research assistant and freelance communications professional and Glasgow law graduate.
+The team is made up of Maria Fletcher; Dr Pat Lucie, University of Glasgow library archivist and former School staff member; Seonaid Stevenson, research assistant, solicitor and University of Glasgow law graduate; Marie-Claire Boyle, research assistant and freelance communications professional and Glasgow law graduate.

 Madge Easton Anderson (24 April 1896 - 9 August 1982)

 Ms Anderson who was born in Glasgow in 1896 was the first woman to graduate from the University of Glasgow with a degree in Law.

 She graduated MA(Ord) on 26 Jun 1916, BL on 8 Nov 1919, then LLB on 20 Apr 1920.

 However she was not the first law graduate in Scotland – Eveline MacLaren and Josephine Gordon Stuart graduated from the University of Edinburgh some years earlier but at that time women were not allowed to practise as lawyers.